igorski/bitmappery/README.md

 * Animate selection lines between white and black colors
 * Layer bitmaps and masks must not be stored as Vue observables
 * Layer view in options-panel: allow naming, repositioning, toggling visibility and opacity
-* Canvas util : store transparency of images into saved document
 * Restored base64 images should be treated as binary once more (see layer-factory)
 * Zoom set original size isn't that accurate (check also on mobile views), needs calculateMaxScaling ?
 * Unload Blobs when images are no longer used in document (see sprite-factory disposeSprite, keep instance count of usages)